Christopher Dromey, Chair

 Audiology is a profession that deals with the measurement of hearing and hearing impairment.
 Audiology includes the study of the nervous system and how we process auditory information, the testing and analysis of disorders of the auditory system, the use of hearing aids, cochlear implants, and other assistive listening devices to enhance hearing capabilities in individuals with hearing loss or other disorders of the auditory system.
 Professionals typically work with hearing aid manufacturers, in public schools, hospitals, private or community clinics, or in private practice.

-This is a preprofessional program leading to a master's degree that is required for entrance into the profession.
+This is a preprofessional program leading to a graduate degree that is required for entrance into the profession.

 To receive a BYU bachelor's degree a student must complete, in addition to all requirements for a specific major, the following university requirements: